 - Daily exercise classes, including yoga and chair exercise.

-- Classes and discussion groups such as book reviews and creative writing classes.
+- Classes and discussion groups

 - Speakers on a wide variety of topics including health education.